hbowie/softdevbigideas/ideas/Seek First to Understand Your Customer.md

 Title: Seek First to Understand Your Customer

+Index: customer

+Body:

 One of the great myths of software development is that we can ask our customers to tell us what they want, that they will write these items down for us as requirements, and we can then successfully build software based on those documents.

 <a href="http://en.wikipedia.org/wiki/Watts_Humphrey" target="ref">Watts Humphrey</a>, the father of the Software <a href="http://en.wikipedia.org/wiki/Capability_Maturity_Model" target="ref">CMM</a>, puts it this way, in his seminal work, <cite>[Managing the Software Process][humphrey-1989]</cite>:

 > A common misperception is that we must start with firm requirements.
 There is a widespread but fallacious view that requirements are the customers' job and that development should not start until they are explicitly defined.
 The fact is that the demand for firm and unchanging requirements is mostly wishful thinking....

 <a href="http://en.wikipedia.org/wiki/Henry_Ford" target="ref">Henry Ford</a> expressed a similar idea a bit more succinctly when he famously said:

 > If I had asked people what they wanted, they would have said faster horses.